All pages copyright ©2012-14 Wysk®. All rights reserved.

 - Credit/debit card information in order to process certain customer payments.

 Entering this information is optional, but entering certain information is required to use some aspects of the Wysk Services.
 We also collect information about Website visitors indirectly through standard Web logs, such as IP addresses, browser types (e.g. Internet Explorer), areas of the Website that are visited and the Website from which a visitor came.
 We routinely use this Web log information in the aggregate in order to administer and improve our Website.
 While some of this data may be traceable to an individual, We only seek to identify individuals whom We believe are using our Website for improper purposes.

-If You make a purchase on the Wysk Site, Wysk will collect your credit or debit card information and use it solely for the purpose of processing that payment.
+If You make a purchase or sign up for a trial subscription on the Wysk Site, Wysk will collect your credit or debit card information and use it solely for the purpose of processing payments for your purchases of Wysk Services.

 We restrict access to nonpublic personal information about You to those employees who need to know that information to provide our products and services to You.
 Wysk maintain physical, electronic and procedural safeguards to protect your nonpublic personal information.